Assistant Professor, Student Success Center

-Professor Farina joined the University of La Verne, College of Law in January 2019.
+Professor Farina joined the University of La Verne, College of Law and Public Service in January 2019.
 She loves teaching the theory of law and watching students pursue their dreams.
 As the first member of her family to go to law school, she has a passion toward helping first year students overcome their personal barriers to success.
 She believes in holding her students highly accountable while helping coach them each step of the way.
 She also feels the key to law school is doing the work, surrendering to the process and perseverance.

 Growing up in southeast Los Angeles, she developed a passion toward social issues such as inclusivity, understanding implicit bias and eliminating micro-aggressions.
 She enjoys working with local law enforcement agencies to bring awareness and change as a certified California Standard and Training in Corrections (STC) instructor.
 She also conducts trainings in this area for our faculty as well as our incoming students during orientation.